Slow Cooker Taco Soup

 - 1 cup red onion, diced

-- 2 15 oz cans diced tomatoes with jalapeños
+- 2 15 ounce cans diced tomatoes with green chilies, do not drain

 Homemade Taco Seasoning